pbloem/profane-tmesis/if-croesus-goes-to-war.md

 I was frightened to join them.
 I had no doubt now that I was cursed.
 I could feel it in my throat when I just imagined somebody asking me a question.
 So many innocent questions would get me in trouble.
 Where are you from, how did you get here, why did you leave Palmyra?

 At first I considered mumbling my answers, or pretending to be mute.
-But of course, as soon as somebody would ask What's the matter with you? the whole history would come out.
+But of course, as soon as somebody would ask _What's the matter with you?_ the whole history would come out.

 In the end, my hunger and thirst won out, and without a plan, I joined the other children.

 The questions were not as bad as I had thought.
-What's your name? they asked and Where are you from?
+'What's your name?' they asked and 'Where are you from?'
 It gave me an opportunity to test my condition.
 I found I could not hold back the answer for long, but if I did, I had some measure of control.
-I could state that I was from Palmyra, or from the south, from a large city called Palmyra.
+I could state that I was 'from Palmyra', or 'from the south', 'from a large city called Palmyra'.

 Any details I tried to withhold would come out immediately, but if I relaxed and concentrated, I could control the phrasing, and the order in which the facts emerged.
 I tried answering in Aramaic instead of Greek, but I found that I could not.
 If I could possibly make myself understood to the person who asked me a question, I had to.

 Mostly, I chose the shortest answer possible.
 Anything to keep people from asking more questions.
 This did not endear me to anybody, but I usually managed to get some share of the water and food.

 Among the caravan, there was a storyteller.
 A true Greek.
 At night, when the campfires were lit, he would find a group of traders that had some coin to spare, and tell them stories.
 Mostly of your ancient heroes.
 Of Achilles and Odysseus.
 But also of Alexander.
-The Greek traders were fond of the stories from the glory days of their empire, those ancient days when the different kingdoms first united to conquer Troy.
-And the glorious empire of Alexander, on the edges of your living memory."
+The Greek traders were fond of the stories from the glory days of their empire."

 She paused to help herself to some wine, and bread.
 I remembered the many storytellers I had seen in my own travels.
 Indeed, always the old heroes.
 Tales of the Greek peoples at their finest.
 People seem so weary now, scarred by so many small and petty wars.
 So much death and destruction for so little change, demanded by such feeble leaders.
 They long for the days of Alexander.
 When a single man, a single Greek, could conquer all the kingdoms to the ends of the world.
 Or before that, in the days of the old kings, when Agamemnon and Odysseus burned a city to the ground, for the honor of a single man.